 Even the tight-fisted Henry Ford realized that he needed to pay his workers more than the market rate for labor at the time, so there would be enough buyers for his cars.

-In 2012, Dan Price, CEO of Gravity Payments, gave his employees and minimum wage of $70,000 a year.
+In 2012, Dan Price, CEO of Gravity Payments, gave his employees a minimum wage of $70,000 a year.
 There was a huge uproar.
 Rush Limbaugh called him a communist!
 But his company has thrived.
 Morale and performance went up.
 Recruiting got easy.
-Revenue went way up, and people started doing things they had previously deferred in their lives, like having babies.
+Revenue went way up, and people started doing things they had previously deferred in their lives—like having babies.

 The problem is, it's so easy to lose track of the value of sharing.

 In a world of wealthy foundations such as the Ford Foundation and the Gates Foundation, some libertarians have said that simple charity is all the redistribution we need.

 But that's fantasy.
 Here's what we're really like: the next time you cross a street, should you worry about an oncoming car?
 Well, of course!
 But it also depends on the make.
 If it's a BMW, the answer is yes!
 Video studies have shown that luxury car drivers are four times less likely to stop for a pedestrian than the average driver.